 What You Need to Know About Fall-Winter Vaccines

-Immunizations have been shown to lower risk of severe respiratory virus disease.
-Talk to your healthcare professional about the best timing for you and your family.
+Immunizations have been shown to lower the risk of severe respiratory virus disease and stop infections from spreading to others.
+Talk to your healthcare professional about the best timing to protect you and your family.
+You can get these immunizations from your healthcare professional or pharmacist, or find a vaccine clinic or program near you.

 Flu Vaccine